Jaimilit/Project-Three-Battleship/README.md

 # Resources

-This project is based on battleships - read more on Wikipedia - https://en.wikipedia.org/wiki/Battleship_(game) Inspiration for my project was taken from Knowledge Maven (https://www.youtube.com/watch?v=tF1WRCrd_HQ) and CS Students https://www.youtube.com/watch?v=MgJBgnsDcF0.
-Both helped me with ideas for what I wanted my project to look like.
+This project is based on battleships - read more on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) Inspiration for my project was taken from [Knowledge Maven](https://www.youtube.com/watch?v=tF1WRCrd_HQ) and [CS Students](https://www.youtube.com/watch?v=MgJBgnsDcF0) Both helped me with ideas for what I wanted my project to look like.

 # Features